dascritch/cpu-audio/INSTALL.md

 <script src="./cpu-audio.js" async></script>
 ```

 Do not forget to add a `lang=""` attribute in the hosting `<html>` tag.
-Elsewhere, the component will try to guess user's language via the browser preferences.
+Elsewhere, the component will try to guess user's language via the browser preferences, which may cause funny rendering (in English because so was configurated the client system, as your website is in French).
 Actual version only have english and french locales, [may be can you help us ?](https://github.com/dascritch/cpu-audio/blob/master/CONTRIBUTING.md)

 Invoking element